Felice D. Gaer: United States

-She has testified before numerous US Congressional committees on International Relations, Human Rights, Justice, and the Tom Lantos Commission.
+She testified before numerous US Congressional committees on International Relations, Human Rights, Justice, and the Tom Lantos Commission.

 Beyond public service

-Gaer has participated on various committees, organizations and associations.
+Gaer participated on various committees, organizations and associations.

 She was a program officer from the international division of the international organizations of the Ford Foundation (1974–1981).

 She was the executive director of the International League for Human Rights (1982–1991), followed by the executive director of the European programs of the United Nations Association of the US (1991–1992).

-She has been the director of the American Jewish Committee's Jacob Blaustein Institute for the Advancement of Human Rights since 1993.
+She was the director of the American Jewish Committee's Jacob Blaustein Institute for the Advancement of Human Rights from 1993.
 In 2010, she was a regents professor in the Department of History of the University of California, Los Angeles (UCLA).

+Gaer died from metastatic breast cancer in New York City, on November 9, 2024, at the age of 78.